Throughout the 2006 NRC Review there are sections dealing with

 The G protein(s) the NRC should be discussing are called Gq/11.

-the brain, but also on bone, dental fluorosis, etc.., all implicating Gq/11 - which are NOT pertussin-sensitive G proteins.
+brain, but also on bone, dental fluorosis, etc.., most of them implicating Gq/11 - which are NOT pertussin-sensitive G proteins.

 What is needed is NOT more research, but a scientific panel which actually understands the matter which it has been asked to